AndrewHakmi/Nexus/Maintaining.md

 * Promote progress of the project towards its goals
   * Ensure the project architecture serves the project's goals
   * Coordinate with catalysts, contributors, and external parties
-* Gatekeep the codebase to ensure its quality
+* Gatekeep the codebase and ensure its quality
   * Reviewing and merging pull requests
 * Publish releases